5472qaywsx/tinytask-it/README.md

 # tinytask-it

-Italian translation of the TinyTask interface
+## What can you find in this repository?

-(text in parenthesys is a comment, not a translation)
+Italian translation of the [TinyTask](www.tinytask.net) interface: see file